-We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding income tax expense, depreciation and amortization, stock-based compensation, interest expense, interest income and others, net investment income, net realized gains and losses on sale of investments, change in fair value of warrants liability, amortization of fair value adjustment on insurance contract intangible liability relating to the Metromile Acquisition, and other non-cash adjustments and other transactions that we would consider to be unique in nature.
-We exclude these items from adjusted EBITDA because we do not consider them to be directly attributable to our underlying operating performance.
-We use adjusted EBITDA as an internal performance measure in the management of our operations because we believe it gives our management and other customers of our financial information useful insight into our results of operations and our underlying business performance.
-Adjusted EBITDA should not be viewed as a substitute for net loss calculated in accordance with U.S. GAAP, and other companies may define adjusted EBITDA differently.
+We define Adjusted EBITDA, a non-GAAP financial measure, as net loss excluding income tax expense, depreciation and amortization, stock-based compensation, interest expense, interest income and others, net investment income, change in fair value of warrants liability, amortization of fair value adjustment on insurance contract intangible liability relating to the Metromile Acquisition, and other non-cash adjustments and other transactions that we would consider to be unique in nature.
+We exclude these items from Adjusted EBITDA because we do not consider them to be directly attributable to our underlying operating performance.
+We use Adjusted EBITDA as an internal performance measure in the management of our operations because we believe it gives our management and other customers of our financial information useful insight into our results of operations and our underlying business performance.
+Adjusted EBITDA should not be viewed as a substitute for net loss calculated in accordance with U.S. GAAP, and other companies may define Adjusted EBITDA differently.

-The following table provides a reconciliation of adjusted EBITDA to net loss for the periods presented:
+The following table provides a reconciliation of Adjusted EBITDA to net loss for the periods presented:

-Three Months Ended September 30, Nine Months Ended September 30, 2024 202 23 2024 2023 (\$ in mi llions) Net loss \$ (67.7) \$ (61.5) \$ (172.2) \$ (194.5) Adjustments: Income tax expense 1.9 1.9 6.1 4.3 Depreciation and amortization 5.1 5.0 15.3 15.2 Stock-based compensation (1) 16.9 15.4 47.2 45.6 Interest expense 1.7 3.4 Interest income and others (1.8) (0.5) (4.9) (2.0) Net investment income (8.9) (7.0) (24.6) (17.6) Change in fair value of warrants liability - (0.3) Amortization of fair value adjustment on insurance contract intangible liability relating to the Metromile acquisition (0.1) (0.2) (0.3) (1.1) Other adjustments (2) (3) 3.9 6.7 4.1 6.7 Adjusted EBITDA \$ (49.0) \$ (40.2) \$ (125.9) \$ (143.7)
+Three Months Ended March 31,

+2025 2024

+(\$ in mil lions)

+Net loss \$ (62.4) \$ (47.3)

+Adjustments:

+Income tax expense \$ 1.0 \$ 2.1

+Depreciation and amortization 4.5 5.0

+Stock-based compensation (1) 10.3 14.9

+Interest expense 3.3 0.6

+Interest income and others (1.0) (1.5)

+Net investment income (9.5) (7.6)

+Amortization of fair value adjustment on insurance contract intangible liability relating to

+the Metromile acquisition (0.1) (0.1)

+Other adjustment (2) 6.9

+Adjusted EBITDA \$ (47.0) \$ (33.9)